 The South Zone yields some of the top coffees available.
 Nariño, Cauca, and Huila regions are the best known.
 You’ll find single-estate coffees from these regions.

 Many areas of Colombia can produce two coffee harvests per year.
-That is one reason why you can enjoy premium Colombian coffee beans year-round.
+That is one reason why you can enjoy premium Colombian coffee year-round.
 Yet, parts of the North and South zones can only produce a single harvest annually.

 The Caturra cultivar arrived in Colombia in the 1940s.
 It produces a higher yield per plant, and farmers can place them closer together.
-Roughly half of all coffee grown in Colombia today is Caturra.
+Roughly half of all coffees grown in Colombia today is Caturra.

-Coffee growers from other areas took an interest in this method.
+Colombian Coffee growers from other areas took an interest in this method.
 Scientists, too, became interested.

 In a recent study, researchers looked at the bacteria and fungi at work.
-Now, you have scientific reasons for what the Colombian growers intuitively knew.
+Now, you have scientific reasons for what the Colombian coffee growers intuitively knew.

 Colombia continues to improve its coffee industry.
-Between 2010 and 2019, renovation on almost 3,300 square miles of coffee plantations dramatically increased output.
+Between 2010 and 2019, renovation on almost 3,300 square miles of Colombian coffee plantations dramatically increased output.
 And this trend keeps growing.